kimfucious/sakura/_docs/blockquotes.md

 ## With In-line HTML

 Another way to create a blockquote is using in-line HTML.
-Though this is generally frowned upon, it gives you the ability to add even more CSS classes and HTML elements to give you something like this:
+Though this is generally frowned upon in Markdown, it gives you the ability to add even more CSS classes and HTML elements to give you something like this:

 This is a blockquote with inline HTML using Bootstrap footer and cite classes: